Sacred months: In the Quran

 Of the verse, "Do not wrong yourselves", Qatada said: "The injustice in the sacred months is a greater sin and a source of injustice than in others, although injustice is a great sin anyway, but God magnifies what he wants."
 He said: "God chose Safaya from his creation, chose messengers from angels, messengers from people, and chose mosques from the land, and chose the months of Ramadan and the sacred months, from months, and chose Friday from the days, and chose night of power from the nights.

 In the prophetic Sunnah

-The Islamic prophet Muhammad said of these months in his Hadith: "The time has turned its form on the day God created the heavens and the earth, the twelve months, including four sanctuaries; three of them sequential: Dhul Qa'dah, Dhu al-Hijjah and Muharram, as well as Rajab Mudar, between Jumada and Sha'baan."
+The Islamic prophet Muhammad said of these months in his Hadith: "Truly the time has circulated to its form on the day God created the heavens and the earth, the twelve months, including four sanctuaries; three of them sequential: Dhu'l-Qa'da, Dhu'l-Hijja and Muharram, as well as Rajab Mudar, between Jumada and Sha'ban."